blbadger/blbadger.github.io/3-body-problem-2.md

       };
 ```

 and the like.
-Finally, we can halt the CUDA kernal if a trajectory has diverged.
+Finally, we can halt the CUDA kernel if a trajectory has diverged.
 This allows us to prevent the GPU from continuing to compute the trajectories of starting values that
 have already diverged, which don't yield any useful information.

 ```c++